Our Experiences of Cycling in Japan

 Other Essential Cycling Equipment

 Helmets are a critical safety consideration and we found Jerome always preferred to take his own than borrow one, it was a bulky addition to our luggage but we have always put safety first.
-He loved his Muji helmet that looked really Japanese and drew many comments when he used it back home.
+He loved his Muji helmet that looked really Japanese and drew many comments when he used it back home in London.
 Also for safety we usually made sure we had small clip on lights with us just in case we did cycle back at night or in the dusk, although Jerome loved to have his flashing at anytime!
 Spare batteries for these can be a useful addition although most convenience stores will stock them.

 The most important tool is to have a pump and an adaptor – essential as you need to re-pump up the tires after packing bikes on planes, but also important to add air to tyres when out on trips.
 I recommend adding also some basic bike tools to allow for tightening wheel nuts and the adjustment of brakes and saddles.
 A puncture kit and tyre spoons is also a useful lightweight addition if you plan a lot of cycling on a trip.
 Consider a basic first aid kit just in case there is a scrape too.